Shreya-BV/ThinkingToCoding_Shreya/README.md

 3.A ping command is used to verify that MongoDB is running before performing any database operations.

-4.The program accesses (or creates) a database named internship_db and a collection named vowel_data.
+4.The program accesses (or creates) a database named vowels and a collection named vowel_data.

 5.It prompts the user to enter a word or sentence as input.